-Berczy Glen Secondary Plan
+The Property was evaluated as part of the Berczy Glen Secondary Plan ("Secondary Plan")

+The Property is one of four cultural heritage resources included within the boundaries of the Secondary Plan and was evaluated using Markham's Heritage Resources Evaluation System.
+On March 14, 2018, it was the opinion of Staff and Heritage Markham that the Property should be classified under 'Group 3.
+This evaluation system, adopted by the City in 1991 to offer more context-specific criteria for the assessment of potential significant cultural heritage resources, has a point-based property classification system consisting of three tiers (Group 1, 2 and 3).
+It is a complementary evaluation system to Ontario Regulation 9/06 to which it predates.
+Group 3 buildings are considered noteworthy.
+The City's Evaluation System guidelines also indicate the following:

+It should also be noted that the designation or demolition of a building should not be based solely on the results of this rating and classification exercise.
+There may be exceptions, for example where a building may possess one specific historical attribute of great significance, but otherwise receives a low rating.
+While the evaluation criteria and classification system will provide a valid guideline for both staff and Council, the Town (now City) should retain the option to make exceptions when necessary.

+For a description of the typical guidance associated with each Group, see Appendix 'D' of this report.

-- Heritage Markham provided comment on the Berczy Glen Secondary Plan on December 13, 2017 where it was noted that the subject property was identified as one of four cultural heritage resources to be included in the Secondary Plan.
-The Committee recommended that the Plan be revised to include appropriate heritage policies and to identify the four heritage resources; - Heritage Markham reviewed a building evaluation for the subject property on March 14, 2018 based upon a major research project undertaken for properties in the Berczy Glen Secondary Plan area.
-This is further expanded upon in the staff comment section; - The Berczy Glen Secondary Plan has been approved.
-The cultural heritage policies in Section 5.4 include: - The City's objective is to conserve, enhance and restore significant cultural heritage resources including built heritage resources, archaeological resources or cultural heritage landscapes that are valued for the important contribution they make to understanding the history of a place, event or a people, according to the policies of Section 4.5 of the Official Plan. - It is the policy of Council: - 5.4.1 That consideration of cultural heritage resources within the Berczy Glen Secondary Plan Area shall be consistent with Section 4.5 of the Official Plan, and the policies of this Secondary Plan. - 5.4.3 That the retention and/or relocation of cultural heritage resources where required by Section 4.5 of the Official Plan will be considered in accordance with Section 4.5.3.12 and 4.5.3.13 of the Official Plan, and reflected in the Community Design Plan required in Section 6.2 of this Secondary Plan. - 5.4.4 To ensure that development of a significant cultural heritage resource itself, or development on adjacent lands is designed, sited or regulated so as to protect and mitigate any negative visual and physical impact on the heritage attributes of the resource, according to policy 4.5.3.11 of the Official Plan, including considerations such as scale, massing, height, building orientation and location relative to the resource.
-The strategy for integrating cultural heritage resources where required shall be outlined in the Community Design Plan.
+The Berczy Glen Secondary Plan also includes cultural heritage policies.
+Section 5.4 notes that it is the "City's objective is to conserve, enhance and restore significant cultural heritage resources including built heritage resources, archaeological resources or cultural heritage landscapes that are valued for the important contribution they make to understanding the history of a place, event or a people, according to the policies of Section 4.5 of the Official Plan.

+Further, the Secondary Plan indicates: It is the policy of Council:

+- 5.4.1 That consideration of cultural heritage resources within the Berczy Glen Secondary Plan Area shall be consistent with Section 4.5 of the Official Plan, and the policies of this Secondary Plan. - 5.4.3 That the retention and/or relocation of cultural heritage resources where required by Section 4.5 of the Official Plan will be considered in accordance with Section 4.5.3.12 and 4.5.3.13 of the Official Plan, and reflected in the Community Design Plan required in Section 6.2 of this Secondary Plan.
-Staff Comment

-Ontario Regulation 9/06 Evaluation

-• The subject property was evaluated using Ontario Regulation 9/06 "Criteria for Determining Cultural Heritage Value or Interest" in accordance with the abovereferenced OP policy.
-This regulation, introduced by the Province in 2006 and revised in 2023, provides a uniform set of criteria for municipalities to use when determining whether a property should be considered a significant cultural heritage resource.
-As per Provincial direction, a property must now meet a minimum of two (2) of the 9/06 criteria to warrant designation under Part IV of the Act;
+Staff have no objection to the demolition of the on-site buildings uniform set of criteria for municipalities to use when determining whether a property should be considered a significant cultural heritage resource.
+As per Provincial direction, a property must now meet a minimum of two of the 9/06 criteria to warrant designation under Part IV of the Ontario Heritage Act (the "Act").